IlanArellano/ihaz/packages/react-ui-utils/README.md

 ### createViewManager

 Create a view manager that can handle the mount-unmount behavior from the own parent `Tree` component through the `show` and `onClose` methods.
-Every component is added to internal Parent component state, components inherit a prop called `onClose` when the method is called it will remove from the internal state, the method can also return a result when the component is closed
+Every component is added to internal Parent component state, components inherit a prop called `onClose` when the method is called it will remove from the internal state, the method can also return a result when the component is closed.

 **Example**